kevinolega/callcentertrainingtips/assets/pages/magnet-interview.md

 permalink: /interview/
 author: Kevin Olega
 ---
-Here's a big collection of lessons that you can learn.
+Here's a big collection of interview lessons.

-Every lesson here was learned from experience.
+Each lesson here was learned from experience.

-Every tip that led to success was paid for with my failure.
+Every tip that led to success was paid by my failure.

 ## How to Answer Random Questions or Out of The Box Questions at Call Center Interviews